Ali-Mohebbi-Developer/Shop/README.md

-# A project with React and Next
+# A project with React , Zustand and Next

 - [Demo Project](https://shop-red-two.vercel.app/)